kobe-joao/ZReviewTender/README.md

 ### Custom Processor
 1. Clone this repo project (due to ZReviewTedner is a completely Gem, you can't modify it dynamically)
-2. Reference [Processor.rb](https://github.com/ZhgChgLi/ZReviewTender/blob/main/lib/Processors/ProcessorTemplate.rb), make a copy and devlop the feature you want
+2. Reference [Processor.rb](https://github.com/ZhgChgLi/ZReviewTender/blob/main/lib/Processors/ProcessorTemplate.rb), make a copy and develop the feature you want

 `initialize`
 - `config`: config yml parameter